Advanced Condition Statements

 • PDF

-The following sections describe the basics of condition statements.
+The following sections describe the basics of Dynamic Value statements (also referred to as "statements").

 The Asset Pool

-The asset pool can be different for each run of the same Enforcement Set since changes in asset status may occur between runs.
-Condition statements use the data from those assets.
+The asset pool can be different for each run of the same Enforcement Set as changes in asset status may occur between runs.
+Statements use the data from those assets.

 Adapter Fields to Enforcement Action Form Fields - Source to Target

 Adapter fields are the asset attributes that contain data about the asset.
-These are the "source" fields named in the condition statement.
-A condition statement will take these values, apply the condition and perform whatever function is defined.
+These are the "source" fields named in the statement.
+A statement takes these values, applies the statement, and performs whatever function is defined.

-The result will be placed in an Action form field, the "target" field.
-Action form fields includes all fields available in the Enforcement Action form, either to be written to a 3rd party product (such as a ticketing system or an email) or on the asset itself as tags or custom data fields.
+The result is placed in an Action form field, the "target" field.
+Action form fields include all fields available in the Enforcement Action configuration dialog, either to be written to a 3rd party product (such as a ticketing system or email) or on the asset itself as tags or custom data fields.

 The following describes the process: